 The ubiquitous WhatsApp changed the end-to-end encryption game in April 2016, when it added end-to-end encryption for all its users, on every platform.
 WhatsApp is used by more than 1 billion people on Android, iPhone, BlackBerry, Windows Phone, and Nokia phones, and it has a Web-based version so you can use the service on Windows, Mac, and Linux.
 There’s a good chance that your friends already use it, and now it protects communications on just about every platform available, including text, group chat, photo, video, file, and voice message.

 However, you can’t use it to text directly to a contact’s phone if they don’t have the app, and it doesn’t offer message destruction services.

-From one end to the other, Signal encrypts your smartphone’s SMS messages, instant messages, and phone calls on Android and iPhone, and it is developing a desktop version.
+Signal encrypts your smartphone’s SMS messages, instant messages, and phone calls on Android and iPhone, and it is developing a desktop version.
 You install the free app as you would any other smartphone app.
 When you launch it for the first time, it will ask to verify your phone number.
 The app will then text you a verification code, or you can choose to receive your code via phone call.